ARTIFACT GALLERY

 405th Bomb Squadron jacket patch belonging to Colonel Jesse Russ Foley, Jr.

-While in the Pacific with the 405th Bombardment Squadron, Foley served as a pilot, squadron operations officer, and squadron commander, rising from the rank of second lieutenant to major.
-Foley participated in a number of aerial combat missions and received an Air Medal and Distinguished Flying Cross for two separate bombing attacks.
-He returned to the United States in September 1944 through Camp Shelby.
-Following the war, Foley continued his career in the Air Force, serving over 30 years and reaching the promotion of colonel.
+During his service in the 405th Bombardment Squadron, Foley served as a pilot, squadron operations officer, and squadron commander, rising from the rank of second lieutenant to major.
+He participated in a number of aerial combat missions and received an Air Medal and Distinguished Flying Cross for two separate bombing attacks.
+Foley returned to the United States in September 1944 through Camp Shelby.
+Following the war, he continued his career in the Air Force, serving over 30 years and reaching the promotion of colonel.

 Source:Gift of Dr. Russ T. Graves, in memory of Colonel Jesse Russ Foley, Jr.